Improving Automated Driving through POMDP Planning with Human Internal States: Background

 Since an agent acting in a partially observable environment does not have perfect access to the state, it must make decisions based only on the history of observations that it has received.
-Bayes rule can be used to calculate the probability that they system is in each state conditioned on the previous observations.
-This distribution is known as the \emph{belief}, and $\mathcal{B}$ is the space of all possible beliefs.
+Bayes rule can be used to calculate the probability that the system is in each state conditioned on the previous observations.
+This distribution contains sufficient information to choose optimal actions~\cite{kochenderfer2015decision,kaelbling1998planning}, and is known as the \emph{belief}; $\mathcal{B}$ is the space of all possible beliefs.
 Choosing actions based on the belief is often more straightforward than choosing based on the history, and the discussion in this work will be constrained to approaches that make decisions based on belief.